-Alan Tuck joined Bridgespan in 2001 as a principal and became a partner in the Boston office in 2003.
+Alan Tuck joined The Bridgespan Group in 2001 as a principal and became a partner in the Boston office in 2003.
 He was named head of the Boston office in 2005 and head of East Coast offices in June 2007.
 With the continued growth of Bridgespan’s New York office, Alan became office head for New York in 2009.
 In the summer of 2010, Alan returned to the Boston office and Dickie Steele was named as office head for New York.
 In 2014, Alan became a senior advisor.

 Alan brings to Bridgespan more than 30 years of experience in strategic and operating leadership.
 He works with clients on issues of strategy and scale across a wide range of fields and has been particularly active with national networks in public education and serving the disadvantaged youth populations in America.
 Network clients include America’s Promise Alliance, Communities in Schools, NatureServe, Boys and Girls Clubs of America, Big Brothers Big Sisters of America, Alzheimer's Association, National Academy Foundation, and United Way Worldwide.
 He has co-authored several case studies and articles on national networks available through the Bridgespan website.